-Bacolod DIY Guide Itinerary – It’s the beginning of a new year, and we’re pretty sure you’re up to something this 2020.
+Bacolod DIY Guide Itinerary – It’s the beginning of a new year, and we’re pretty sure you’re up to something.
 Whether you’re up to taking care more of yourself by starting eating healthier food, getting back to the gym to keep in shape, picking up a useful skill, or a new hobby.
-As well as quitting some of your vices, start saving money, traveling the world, becoming more active and responsible or perhaps just being positive, learning to smile often and just be contented with life.
+As well as quitting some of your vices, start saving money, traveling the world, becoming more active and responsible, or perhaps just being positive, learning to smile often and just be contented with life.

-Well speaking of smile, we visited Bacolod also known as the “City of Smiles” late last year, and we were able to witness some of their popular tourist destinations, tasted their famous inasal, traveled to Lakawon Island in Cadiz, and experience what it feels like to travel again to a new city because it’s been a while since our last travel.
+Speaking of smiles, we visited Bacolod also known as the “City of Smiles” earlier in 2020.
+We were able to witness some of their popular tourist destinations, tasted their famous chicken inasal, traveled to Lakawon Island in Cadiz, and experience what it feels like to travel again to a new city because it’s been a while since our last travel.
 So if you’re planning to travel and explore the city anytime soon, here’s our Bacolod DIY guide itinerary that may help you in your future travel.

 Bacolod is situated on the northwest coast of Negros Island, Philippines and if you’re visiting the city to celebrate the Masskara festival in October, witness the famous ancestral home mansion of Talisay at night – The Ruins or take a dip on the clear waters of Lakawon Island in Cadiz, etc. Traveling to the city of smiles is only about an hour plane ride from the capital city of the Philippines – Manila.
-Then from the airport, about 15-30 minutes ride will be needed to get you to the heart of Bacolod.
-Regular/Grab taxis and vans (shuttle service) are just available in front of airport’s arrival area.
+Then from the airport, about a 15-30 minutes ride will be needed to get you to the heart of Bacolod.
+Regular/Grab taxis and vans (shuttle service) is just available in front of the airport’s arrival area.

 For Van (shuttle service), the rate starts at 150/person, and from what has been told to us, drop-off will be in SM City Bacolod.
 While on regular/grab taxis, which we definitely recommend especially if you have lots of bags and luggage plus it will take you directly to your hotel, it will cost you around 250-600 pesos depending on whether they use the meter or not.